-The Heinrich-Böll-Stiftung established the Palestine & Jordan Office in Ramallah in 1999.
+The Heinrich Böll Foundation (in German Heinrich-Böll-Stiftung) established the Palestine & Jordan Office in Ramallah in 1999.
 The foundation is a catalyst for green visions and projects, a think tank for policy reform, and an international network.
-We work with well over 100 project partners in approximately 60 countries and currently maintain 30 international offices.
+Internationally the foundation works with well over 100 project partners in approximately 60 countries and currently maintains 32 international offices.

 The Heinrich Böll Foundation (in German Heinrich-Böll-Stiftung) is part of the Green political movement that has developed worldwide as a response to the traditional politics of socialism, liberalism, and conservatism.
 Our main tenets are ecology and sustainability, democracy and human rights, self-determination and justice.

 We place particular emphasis on gender democracy, meaning social emancipation and equal rights for women and men.
 We are also committed to equal rights for cultural and ethnic minorities and to the societal and political participation of immigrants.
 Finally, we promote non-violence and proactive peace policies.

 The Heinrich Böll Foundation is part of the Green political movement and seeks to encourage and facilitate cross-border initiatives and regional cooperation.
 Our activities are guided by the fundamental political values of universal human rights, ecology, democracy, solidarity, and nonviolence.

 Working independently as a nonprofit organization with headquarters in Berlin, hbs maintains close ties to the German party Alliance 90/the Greens and receives financial support mainly from the German Ministry of Development and Economic Cooperation (BMZ).
 With an extensive network of offices in around 60 countries all over the world, hbs constitutes a think tank of green visions and projects.

 One ought to go too far, in order to know how far one can goHeinrich Böll